sam-osadare/lets-learn-linux-1/answers.md

 **Q14: Task: Display the full tree of ~/projects/cyphercore.**

-Command: tree ~/projects/cyphercore
+**Command:**
+`tree ~/projects/cyphercore`

 <img width="940" height="436" alt="image" src="https://github.com/user-attachments/assets/82f7075d-b59d-4956-a602-fbc7ab23e146" />

-**Does the structure match Abena's original sticky note?**
+### Does the structure match Abena's original sticky note?
 Yes, the core directory structure matches Abena's original design.
 Throughout the exercises, files were added inside these directories, such as configuration files, log files, archived logs, and reports.
 The overall directory layout remains consistent with the original structure while now containing realistic project data.

-**Why does a clean, predictable directory structure matter for automation scripts?**
+### Why does a clean, predictable directory structure matter for automation scripts?
 Automation scripts often rely on fixed paths.
-For example, backup_script.sh may expect logs to exist in logs/access/ & logs/errors/.
+For example, `backup_script.sh` may expect logs to exist in `logs/access/` and `logs/errors/`.
 If files are moved or stored in unexpected locations, the script may fail or miss important data.
 A predictable structure makes scripts easier to write, maintain, and troubleshoot.

-**Why does it matter for log agents?**
+### Why does it matter for log agents?
 Log collection tools such as Logstash, Fluent Bit, Fluentd, and other monitoring agents are typically configured to watch specific directories.

-Example: /var/log/application/*.log
+**Example:** `/var/log/application/*.log`

 If logs are scattered across different locations, the agent may not collect them, causing gaps in monitoring and alerting.
 A consistent structure ensures logs are discovered and processed correctly.

-**Why does it matter for security monitoring tools?**
+### Why does it matter for security monitoring tools?
 Security monitoring and SIEM platforms depend on known file locations to detect suspicious activity.

-Examples include:
+**Examples include:**
-    •	Monitoring authentication logs
+* Monitoring authentication logs
-    •	Detecting unauthorized file changes
+* Detecting unauthorized file changes
-    •	Tracking application errors
+* Tracking application errors
-    •	Investigating security incidents
+* Investigating security incidents

 **When files follow a standard structure:**
-    •	Security rules are easier to configure
+* Security rules are easier to configure
-    •	Incident investigations are faster
+* Incident investigations are faster
-    •	Compliance audits are simpler
+* Compliance audits are simpler
-    •	Unauthorized changes are easier to identify
+* Unauthorized changes are easier to identify

 A clean and predictable directory structure improves reliability, automation, security visibility, and operational efficiency across the entire system.

-**Q15: Task: Write three lines into configs/db.conf:**
+# Q15: Task: Write three lines into configs/db.conf:
     DB_HOST=10.0.0.10
     DB_PORT=5432
     DB_NAME=cyphercore_prod
 **Command:**
-    cat << ‘EOF’ > ~/projects/cyphercore/configs/db.conf ¬\
+    `cat << ‘EOF’ > ~/projects/cyphercore/configs/db.conf ¬\
     >DB_HOST=10.0.0.10
     >DB_PORT=5432
     >DB_NAME=cyphercore_prod
+	EOF`

 <img width="940" height="288" alt="image" src="https://github.com/user-attachments/assets/3fa47105-cf8c-420d-b75f-0674d471bd91" />